uvafung/CMEE-CourseWork/week3/READMEweek3.md

 ***********

 #### Project structure and usage:
-This project contains four folder: code, data, results, sandbox; and a README file.
+This project contains four folders: code, data, results, sandbox; and a README file.

-Code stores all the codes written for week 2 practicals.
+Code stores all the codes written for week 3 practicals.
 Data stores all the data needed to run the scripts stored in code.
 Results store the output of coding scripts.
 Sandbox is used for experimental purposes and is left empty.

 ###### Files in code: